Brown Mallee Burl (Eucalyptus thamnoides) and stainless steel.

 4.5 lbs.
 10" x 9" x 1.5"

-This sculpture takes its form from a billowing storm cloud—dense, suspended, and charged with possibility.
-The eucalyptus burl cross-section carries this resemblance not by design, but by growth: layered, turbulent, and shaped by forces that never resolve cleanly.
+Lightning Seeds takes its form from a suspended field of origin—dense, unsettled, and charged with unrealized possibility.
+The eucalyptus burl cross-section carries this resemblance not by design, but by growth: layered, turbulent, and shaped by forces that do not resolve into a single event, but remain distributed across matter itself.

-The wood represents the organic field—an atmosphere of accumulation, pressure, and latent motion.
-Its grain traces invisible currents, recording where energy gathers without yet releasing.
+The wood represents a generative field—an atmosphere not of weather, but of becoming.
+Its grain traces invisible currents, recording where energy gathers, folds, and begins to differentiate without yet arriving at stable form.
 Embedded within this field are metallic spheres.
-They do not depict lightning itself, but potential: the points at which charge concentrates, where conditions quietly approach inevitability.
-Steel is chosen for its conductivity, its uniformity, and its refusal to dissipate.
-Each sphere marks a threshold—a place where something could happen, but has not yet.
-The spheres vary in size and depth, suggesting that not all potentials are equal.
+They do not depict stars or planets already formed, but potential: points at which matter begins to condense, where the conditions for structure quietly approach inevitability.
+Steel is chosen for its density, conductivity, and resistance to dissolution.
+Each sphere marks a threshold—a place where something could come into being, but has not yet fully emerged.
+The spheres vary in size and depth, suggesting that not all potential is equal.
 Some are dominant, others embryonic.
-None has discharged.
-The storm remains suspended.
+None is complete.
+The cosmos remains in formation.

-Lightning Seeds is not about the strike, but about the moment before it—when energy is distributed unevenly, outcomes are uncertain, and the system is held in tension between stillness and release.
+Lightning Seeds is not about the finished universe, but about the moment before intelligibility—when energy is unevenly distributed, outcomes remain uncertain, and existence itself is held in tension between latency and arrival.

 Brown Mallee Burl (Eucalyptus thamnoides) and stainless steel.